Alessandria — Teatro Comunale

 If Stella Polaris do elegant transitions it is accidental.
 At the pace they operate, they don’t supplicate their art to the Gods of Esthetics.
 Rather they wrestle esthetics into irrelevance.
 That their costumes are not new, the choreography predictably unpredictable, the scenic elements recycled, is not a minus.
 People are gathered; fresh souls grouped into five totem clans are making fresh connections with their inner powers…

 Their trademark magic ingredient is the fresh blood of unfolding youth — traveling with an ensemble of seventy isn’t always possible, the SP nomadic workshop is the perfect solution.
 A certain percentage of those on stage look very familiar indeed – three days of training in songs, dance, and the demolition of personal boundaries is all that is desirable; the trial by fire of playing before your own people gives the performance that extra edge of the impossible.
-When twice things sagged, the troupe has its primary matriarchal pillar who lurches forward to carry the company over the breech of a choppy transition or a faltering tempo (often caused by a moment of disbelief in the miracle of it all); she whips the energy back up a notch in a patchwork of song snippets or discordant harmonies applied as well placed encouragement.
+When twice things sagged, the troupe has its primary matriarchal pillar who lurches forward with her accordian to carry the company over the breach of a choppy transition or a faltering tempo (often caused by a moment of disbelief in the miracle of it all); she whips the energy back up a notch in a patchwork of song snippets or discordant harmonies applied as well placed encouragement.
 We must climb further.

 Contemporary theatre doesn’t always love anthropology.
 The fact (disputed by some, though never by me) that we have performed theatre rituals to transmit key survival skills from a time that pre-dates human speech, puts enormous demands upon those who dare take their responsibility seriously.